-15.0 Meetings
+16. Meetings

-15.1 The board shall meet as often as is appropriate to fulfil its responsibilities effectively and prudently, reflective of the nature, scale and complexity of the institution.
-In any event, the board shall meet at least 11 times during any calendar year and at least once per calendar month for 11 months of the year.
+16.1 The board shall meet as often as is appropriate to fulfil its responsibilities effectively and prudently, reflective of the nature, scale and complexity of the institution.
+In any event, the board shall meet at least six times per calendar year and at least three times in every six month period.
+The Central Bank reserves the right to require an institution to increase the frequency of its board meetings should it deem this necessary.

-18.0 Committees of the Board
+19. Committees of the Board